DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 # Explanation: of the Code written in the codebase of the project

 ## Outlining the goals of the project
-This project aims to create a unified resource for all who are interested in operations research and Each topic contains a brief overview, a list of resources, and a list of related topics.
+This project aims to create a unified resource for all who are interested in operation research, and Each topic contains a brief overview, a list of resources, and a list of related topics.
 The project is open source and contributions are welcome.

 ## Linear Programming Model in GAMS
 GAMS (General Algebraic Modeling System) and defines a linear programming model.
 The goal is to determine the optimal number of comedy and football ads to purchase to minimize the objective function value, subject to given constraints.

-First, the code declares three variables: `x1`, `x2`, and `z`. `x1` represents the number of comedy ads purchased, `x2` represents the number of football ads purchased, and `z` is the objective function value.
+First, the code declares three variables: `x1`, `x2`, and `z`.
+`X1` represents the number of comedy ads purchased, `x2` represents the number of football ads purchased, and `z` is the objective function value.

 ```gams
 Variable